Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 How Barcode Solutions Can Benefit from Tablet Integration

 Barcode is the most common form of data collection.
 A barcode is a group of patterned bars and spaces that are designed to be scanned and read in order to obtain information about the object that the barcode is placed on.
+When considering 1D vs 2D scanner technology, different barcode formats require different scanning capabilities.
 A variety of manufacturers offer tablets that have a barcode scanner directly integrated into the tablet.
-Due to the size and form factor of a tablet computer, it may be difficult to target the scan engine to scan a large number of barcode labels at a quick rate, which decreases the productivity or the tablet operator.
+However, depending on whether a 1D vs 2D scanner is used, performance and usability may vary.
+Due to the size and form factor of a tablet computer, it may be difficult to target the scan engine to scan a large number of barcode labels at a quick rate, which decreases the productivity of the tablet operator.

 When an application is going to be scan-intensive and/or requires reading barcodes from a long distance, integrated scanning solutions may not be ideal.
 Luckily, traditional handheld scanners can have direct communication with a tablet computer via USB or Bluetooth.

-USB scanning solutions refers to the process of utilizing a USB cord that attaches a barcode scanner to a tablet and allows for the scanned information to be transmitted to the tablet directly.
+USB scanning solutions refer to the process of utilizing a USB cord that attaches a barcode scanner to a tablet and allows for the scanned information to be transmitted to the tablet directly.
 Bluetooth scanning solutions allow the handheld barcode scanner and the tablet to communicate via Bluetooth.
 Many end users prefer this method for scan-intensive applications because it does not require an additional cord to be connected to the tablet.
 Also, with this type of solution, the end user can walk away from the tablet to scan an item and still be able to have real-time communication with the barcode scanner.
+When combined with mobile device management solutions, these scanning options can be efficiently monitored, managed, and secured, ensuring seamless operation across all devices in an enterprise environment.

 Many traditional barcode scanning vendors are creating new scanning products that are smaller in size and weight and easily pair with tablets running the Android, iOS, or Microsoft Windows operating systems.
 The fact that these newer scanning technologies are emerging on the market demonstrates the need to pair the two products together in scan-intensive applications.